enysojkova/Eny-S/README.md

 My job was to create a logo and design the application on business cards and t-shirts.

 #### Customised by Jiří Dvořáček
+The client makes his own watch straps and wallets from genuine leather.
+He processes the leather himself and stamps his logo on the products - which I designed and processed.

+#### Kimono design

+&nbsp;

 # 3. 🪑 Skip to the good stuff - Case study
 ### Memisto